ibexa/documentation-developer/docs/customer_management/cp_page_builder.md

 ![Customer Portal permissions](img/cp_permissions.png)

-If members of the Customer Group don't have sufficient permissions for any Customer Portal assigned to them, they will be redirected to the default Customer Portal view.
+If members of the Customer Group don't have sufficient permissions for any Customer Portal assigned to them, they are redirected to the default Customer Portal view.

 !!! note